hamzakhalil3343/React_Hooks/README.md

   ![](images/useStateVsUSReducer.png)

 ### Usecallback Vs useMemo Hook

                                If u want to cash a function use useCallback Hook If u want to cash a result of an invoked function use useMemo Hook

+### useRef Hook

+                      Used to something like globally btw useEffect and return